-Former U.S Department of Homeland Security
+Former U.S. Department of Homeland Security

-Paul Rosenzweig works on legal and policy issues related to cybersecurity, homeland security, national security and tech policy, including the intersection of privacy and security.
+Paul Rosenzweig works on legal and policy issues related to cybersecurity, homeland security, national security, and tech policy, including the intersection of privacy and security.

 In addition to his work at R Street, Paul continues to manage a small cybersecurity consulting company called Red Branch Consulting.
 He also teaches at the George Washington University School of Law.
-Previously, he was deputy assistant secretary for policy at the U.S. Department of Homeland Security.
+Previously, Mr. Rosenzweig was deputy assistant secretary for policy at the U.S. Department of Homeland Security.
 In an earlier life, he was a Senior Counsel on the Whitewater investigation of President Clinton.

-Paul is the author of Cyber Warfare: How Conflicts in Cyberspace are Challenging America and Changing the World and of three video lecture series from The Great Courses: Thinking About Cybersecurity: From Cyber Crime to Cyber Warfare, The Surveillance State: Big Data, Freedom, and You, and Investigating American Presidents.
+Mr. Rosenzweig is the author of Cyber Warfare: How Conflicts in Cyberspace are Challenging America and Changing the World and of three video lecture series from The Great Courses: Thinking About Cybersecurity: From Cyber Crime to Cyber Warfare, The Surveillance State: Big Data, Freedom, and You, and Investigating American Presidents.

-With James Jay Carafano, he is co-author of Winning the Long War: Lessons from the Cold War for Defeating Terrorism and Preserving Freedom and co-editor, with Timothy McNulty and Ellen Shearer, of two books: Whistleblowers, Leaks and the Media: The First Amendment and National Security, and National Security Law in the News: A Guide for Journalists, Scholars, and Policymakers.
+With James Jay Carafano, Mr. Rosenzweig is co-author of Winning the Long War: Lessons from the Cold War for Defeating Terrorism and Preserving Freedom and co-editor, with Timothy McNulty and Ellen Shearer, of two books: Whistleblowers, Leaks and the Media: The First Amendment and National Security, and National Security Law in the News: A Guide for Journalists, Scholars, and Policymakers.